green-party-dublin-central/nh-web/site/content/post/a-vision-for-the-moore-street-area.md

 **Use culture to fuel creativity**\
 *Culture is key to the regeneration of Moore Street.
 Respect for the past and a fostering of market trading and caring for our heritage can ensure a bright future for the area.*

-You can read the full proposal *A Vision for Moore Street* below
+You can read the full proposal *A Vision for Moore Street* below.